 The lion’s share of affordable New York will be constructed outside Manhattan, because of simple math—there’s more buildable land, and it’s less expensive.
 Western Queens is the likeliest focus.
 (Brooklyn, too, but there’s more being built there already.)
 Vishaan Chakrabarti, the SHoP Architects partner and Columbia University urban-planning maven, puts it this way: “Queens Boulevard, Long Island City—there’s [property] ten, fifteen minutes from Manhattan by subway that still has one- and two-story buildings.
 Queens, clearly, to me is the future of New York in many ways.
 I wouldn’t limit it to Queens, though—there are areas in the Bronx that have good subway access, and then St. George on Staten Island.”
 And those 200,000 units De Blasio wants?
 “Almost a Co-op City per year.
 I’ve been on the battlefield—it’s not easy, and it’s a lot of progressive politics rubbing up against each other.”
 Racism, classism, NIMBYism, ageism, and every other ism will come into play.
 So will every tool the administration has at hand: tax incentives that tilt the economics toward building at the middle of the income range; subsidies for lower-end building; and rezoning even in the wake of Bloomberg’s rezoning.

-Quit making everyone build
+Quit making everyone build a garage.

 Almost every new residential building, notes the urban-planning strategist Alexander Garvin, is forced by law to include parking.
 It’s a dated requirement from the early sixties, one that cannibalizes land and makes every building more expensive.

-out of vacant lots.
+Tax the hell out of vacant lots.

 In New York (as in most cities), land and buildings are taxed as one entity, meaning that developers can accumulate land for years, waiting for a booming market to put something up.
 “Split-rate taxation” taxes the land itself at a higher rate, encouraging developers to build something sooner rather than later.